alansong21/retarget/backend/README.md

 - `check_orders.py`: View all orders and their current status
 - `add_test_user.py`: Add a test user with ID 1

+### Authentication

+The application uses Flask-Login for session-based authentication.
+Protected routes require a valid session cookie obtained through the login endpoint.
+Session cookies are automatically handled by the browser.

+1. **Register**: Create a new user account with email and password
+2. **Login**: Authenticate and receive a session cookie
+3. **Protected Routes**: Include the session cookie in subsequent requests

 ### Common Issues

 1. **Port Already in Use**